Your Directors are pleased to present the 65th Annual Report along with theAudited financial statements for the financial year ended March 31 2017.

-The Company has a well staffed experienced and qualified Finance Department who playsan important role in implementing and monitoring the internal control procedures andcompliance with statutory requirements.
-The Audit Committee and the Board of Directorsreviews the report(s) of the independent Internal Auditor at regular intervals along withthe adequacy and effectiveness of Internal Control systems and suggest improvements andcorrective actions.
+The Company has a well-staffed experienced and qualified finance department whichplays an important role in implementing and monitoring the internal control procedures andcompliance with statutory requirements.
+The Audit Committee and the Board of Directorsreview the report(s) of the independent Internal Auditor at regular intervals along withthe adequacy and effectiveness of internal control systems and suggest improvements andcorrective actions wherever necessary.

-The information required under Rule 5(1) of the aforesaid Rules read with Section 197(12) of the Act in respect of ratio of the remuneration of each director to the medianemployees remuneration and other details (collectively referred as EmployeeInformation) forms part of this report.
-However in terms of Section 136 of the Actthis report including financial statements is being sent to the members and othersentitled thereto excluding the Employees Information.
-Members can inspect the saidinformation at the Registered Office of the Company during business hours on any workingday (excluding Saturdays) up to the date of this 64th Annual General Meeting(AGM) or can obtain its copy by writing tothe Company Secretary at the registered officeaddress of the Company.
+The information required under Rule 5(1) of the aforesaid Rules read with Section 197(12) of the Act in respect of ratio of the remuneration of each director to the medianemployee's remuneration and other details (collectively referred as EmployeeInformation') forms part of this report.
+However in terms of Section 136 of the Act thisreport including financial statements is being sent to the Members and others entitledthereto excluding the Employees Information.
+Members can inspect the said information atthe Registered Office of the Company during business hours on any working day i.e. Mondayto Friday up to the date of this 65th AGM or can obtain its copy by writing tothe Company Secretary at the registered office address of the Company.

-In 2015-16 your Company has not accepted any fixed deposits and no principal orinterest is due to the public as on March 31 2016.
+In FY 2016-17 your Company has not accepted any fixed deposits and no principal orinterest remains unpaid or unclaimed as on March 31 2017.

-During the year under review the Company has received Long Term Creditrating of CRISIL BB+/Stable as reaffirmed by CRISIL.
-This rating reflectsmoderate risk of default regarding timely servicing of financial obligations.
+During the year under review the Company has received Long Term' Credit ratingof CARE BB+/Stable' as reaffirmed by CARE.
+This rating reflects moderate risk ofdefault regarding timely servicing of financial obligations.

-The Independent Directors have made declarations to the Company confirming that theconditions of independence laid down in sub section 6 of section 149 of the Act andRegulation 25 of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 are duly complied.
+Independent Directors have made declarations to the Company confirming that theconditions of independence laid down in sub section 6 of section 149 of the Act andRegulation 25 of the SEBI Listing Regulations are duly complied.

 Retirement by rotation:

-Ms. Rajeshwari Datla (DIN 00046864) retires by rotation at the Annual GeneralMeeting and being eligible offers herself for re-appointment.
-Brief profile of Ms.Rajeshwari Datla is provided on page no. 28 of this Annual Report.
+Mr. Satish Varma (DIN 00003255) retires by rotation at the 65th AGMand being eligible offers himself for reappointment.
+Brief profile of Mr. Satish Varma isprovided on page no. 28 of this Annual Report.

 SECRETARIAL AUDIT REPORT

 The Board of Directors has appointed Mr. V. N. Deodhar (Membership No. FCS-1880)Proprietor of V. N. Deodhar & Co.
-Practising Company Secretaries as SecretarialAuditor of the Company for the financial year 2015-16 as per the provisions of Section 204 of the Act readwith Rule 9 of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014.
+Practising Company Secretaries as SecretarialAuditor of the Company for FY 2016-17 as per the provisions of Section 204 of the Act readwith Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014.

 ii) Appropriate accounting policies have been selected and applied consistently andjudgments and estimates are made prudently and reasonably so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit and loss of the Company for the year under review;